linuxdotexe/gruver/README.md

 -   Rofi (since there kinda is no other way to launch apps.)
 -   Any policy kit agent
 -   LXAppearence (to change themes and cursors.)
+-   xdotool (required for the minimize shortcut to work.)

 ## To change wallpaper